Multilingual CheckList: Generation and Evaluation: Details of TEA

 \subsubsection{Extracting and Grouping Terminals}

 First, we convert the given Hi examples into a directed graph whose nodes are unique words (or tokens, if we use a different tokenizer) from the examples and there is an edge from word A to word B if word B follows word A in at least one of the examples.
-In this directed graph (as shown in Fig.~\ref{fig:amcg_algo}), between any two nodes, if there are multiple paths of length less than equal to $k+1$, we group all those paths and give the group a name or a non-terminal symbol (for example Key\_1 and Key\_2 in Fig.~\ref{fig:amcg_algo}).\footnote{We assumed the maximum length of each terminal string to be $k (=2)$ tokens/words} By grouping the paths, we meant to concatenate the intermediate words in the path (with space in between them) and then to group the concatenated strings (terminals).
+In this directed graph (as shown in Fig.~\ref{fig:tea}), between any two nodes, if there are multiple paths of length less than equal to $k+1$, we group all those paths and give the group a name or a non-terminal symbol (for example Key\_1 and Key\_2 in Fig.~\ref{fig:tea}).\footnote{We assumed the maximum length of each terminal string to be $k (=2)$ tokens/words} By grouping the paths, we meant to concatenate the intermediate words in the path (with space in between them) and then to group the concatenated strings (terminals).
+This step gives us potential lexicons and keywords (or list of terminals grouped together).